Election Day Polling Location

-We do hope that many of you are able to vote in the earlier time period, or were able to take advantage of absentee/mail-in voting to spread out in-person risk and ensure that last minute obstacles don’t stop you from casting your ballot.
-However, if you miss the Texas Early Voting window, we will be open from 7am-7pm on Election Day (Tuesday, 11/3).
+We hope that many of you are able to early vote, or are able to take advantage of absentee/mail-in voting to spread out in-person risk and ensure that last minute obstacles don’t stop you from casting your ballot.
+However, if you miss the early voting window, we will be open from 7am-7pm on Election Day (Tuesday, 11/8).

 Travis County has open voting, so if you are registered to vote in Travis County, you may vote at any polling location with the county.
 There is also specific information for senior voters and voters with special needs, including curbside voting, photo ID disability exemptions, and need for an interpreter, located here.

-You are at least 17 years and 10 months old, and you are 18 years of age on
+- You are at least 17 years and 10 months old, and you are 18 years of age on Election Day.

 In Texas, you need one of seven acceptable forms of photo ID.